NO CAPTION NEEDED

 Photograph by Dan Steinberg/Associated Press.

-1. Robert Terrill said,
+1. Robert Terrill says

 And then there’s Hotel California, a sort of aural complement to this photograph.